qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I am one."

-> What he saw in her eyes was terror— not the helpless terror of struggling and failing to understand, but the terror of being pushed toward the edge where to avoid understanding would no longer be possible.
+> What he saw in her eyes was terror — not the helpless terror of struggling and failing to understand, but the terror of being pushed toward the edge where to avoid understanding would no longer be possible.

 > "Look, Henry," said Philip hastily, "Mother can't understand those things.
 We don't know how to approach you.
 We can't speak your language."